citizenfx/fivem-docs/content/docs/getting-started/create-first-script.md

 ##### Disabling the minimap

-While the minimap helpful it is not wanted in some cases so let's disable it:
+While the minimap is helpful it is not wanted in some cases so let's disable it:
 {{% video src="https://runtime.fivem.net/edu/step-5_displayradar.mp4" %}}

 1. Open the [native reference](/natives/) and try finding the [**DisplayRadar**](/natives/?_0xA0EBB943C300E693) native.